MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 #### Importer

-- Retrieves metrics from an external source, such as SonarQube and creates a cc.json
+- Retrieves metrics from external sources, such as `SonarQube` and creates a `cc.json`.

 #### Exporter